 Buren Roscoe Shryock, a pianist, organist, conductor, and composer, was a pioneer music teacher in two Seventh-day Adventist Colleges.
-He would also gain recognition for his work as a conductor of orchestras and opera in Southern California.
+He would also gain recognition later for his work as a composer and conductor of orchestras and opera in Southern California.

-Buren was born in Sheldon, Iowa, one of five surviving children of ten born to Seymour and Mary Elizabeth Webb Shryock.
+Buren was born in Sheldon, Iowa, on December 13, 1881, one of ten children of Seymour and Mary Elizabeth Webb Shryock.
 The family moved to West Salem, Oregon, when he was seven.
 His father, who had fought in and been wounded in the American Civil War, had become acquainted with the Seventh-day Adventist church while the family was living in Iowa, and after the move to Oregon, he, Mary, and the two oldest children joined the church in 1890.

 Two of the older children became physicians, the oldest, Alfred, becoming one of the first deans of the College of Medical Evangelists, now Loma Linda University.
 Buren from his earliest years was fascinated with music and had become a skilled pianist.
 By his teenage years he was serving as an organist at church services and decided he wanted to pursue a career in music.
 At fifteen he traveled to Battle Creek College, where he was inspired by his studies under Edwin Barnes, noted Adventist organist and musician.

 He graduated from BCC in 1900 at age nineteen and was hired by Keene Industrial Academy, now Southwestern Adventist University, to teach music, a position he held for two years.
 He then studied at the Dallas Conservatory of Music for a year, pursuing additional study in piano and organ under Charles W. Langdon, author of a widely used method book for reed organ.
 In 1903, he was invited to teach at Union College in Nebraska, where he would serve as director of its newly established school of music until 1907.